 Legislation Specific compliance requirements Legal commentary and recommended action This section of the review is i nserted only for information purposes.
-The assump tion is made that specialist studies had already covered these aspects National Environmental Section 56 - Listing of species that are threatened Ensure that no species which are listed as threatened or in need of Management: Biodiversity Act or in need of national protection protection occur on site.
-No 10 of 2004 Section 69 - Duty of care relating to alien species Ensure that no alien species are established on site Section 75 - Control and eradication of listed Once a survey has been conducted to establish if there are listed invasive invasive species species and they do occur on site, they must be controlled and eradicated.
-Section 5 - Prohibition of the spreading of weeds Ensure that weeds are not spread on site GN R. 1048 (GG 9238 of 25 May 1984) A survey should be conducted to establish which weeds and invader plants Regulation 15 - Declared weeds and invader occur on site.
-Steps should then be taken to control and/or eradicate weeds plants as provided for in these regulations.

-Conservation of Agricultural Section 12 - Declaration of trees as protected A survey should be conducted to verify if there are any protected trees on Resources Act No 43 of 1989 R1080 of 2008(GG 31482 of 3 October 2008) - site and if there are, it should be noted that these trees may not be cut, Notice of list of protected trees damaged, destroyed, etc for the purpose of clearing any areas on site National Forest Act No 84 of Section 12 - Declaration of trees as protected The effect of this declaration is that in terms of section 15(1) of the National 1998 Forests Act, 1998, no person may cut, disturb, damage or destroy any protected tree or possess, collect, remove, transport, export, purchase, sell, donate or in any other manner acquire or dispose of any protected tree or any forest product derived from a protected tree, except under a license granted by the Minister to an applicant and subject to such period and conditions as may be stipulated National Veld and Forest Fire Section 12 - Duty to prepare and maintain fire Note that fire breaks need to be prepared and maintained.
-Act No 101 of 1998 breaks Section 17 - Readiness for fire fighting Eskom is to ensure that firefighting equipment is serviced and maintained on a regular basis National Heritage Resources Section 36 - Burial grounds and graves Graves should be identified Act No 25 of 1999 Section 35 - Archaeology, palaeontology and Eskom to ensure that no archaeological or paleontological site or any meteorites meteorite site is destroyed or damaged.
+The assump tion is made that specialist studies had already covered these aspects National Environmental Section 56 - Listing of species that are Ensure that no species which are listed as threatened or in need of Management: Biodiversity Act threatened or in need of national protection protection occur on site.
+No 10 of 2004 Section 69 - Duty of care relating to alien Ensure that no alien species are established on site species Section 75 - Control and eradication of listed Once a survey has been conducted to establish if there are listed invasive invasive species species and they do occur on site, they must be controlled and eradicated.
+Section 5 - Prohibition of the spreading of weeds Ensure that weeds are not spread on site GN R. 1048 (GG 9238 of 25 May 1984) A survey should be conducted to establish which weeds and invader Regulation 15 - Declared weeds and invader plants occur on site.
+Steps should then be taken to control and/or plants eradicate weeds as provided for in these regulations.
+Conservation of Agricultural Section 12 - Declaration of trees as protected A survey should be conducted to verify if there are any protected trees on Resources Act No 43 of 1989 R1080 of 2008(GG 31482 of 3 October 2008) - site and if there are, it should be noted that these trees may not be cut, Notice of list of protected trees damaged, destroyed, etc for the purpose of clearing any areas on site National Forest Act No 84 of Section 12 - Declaration of trees as protected The effect of this declaration is that in terms of section 15(1) of the 1998 National Forests Act, 1998, no person may cut, disturb, damage or destroy any protected tree or possess, collect, remove, transport, export, purchase, sell, donate or in any other manner acquire or dispose of any protected tree or any forest product derived from a protected tree, except under a license granted by the Minister to an applicant and subject to such period and conditions as may be stipulated National Veld and Forest Fire Section 12 - Duty to prepare and maintain fire Note that fire breaks need to be prepared and maintained.
+Act No 101 of 1998 breaks Section 17 - Readiness for fire fighting Eskom is to ensure that firefighting equipment is serviced and maintained on a regular basis National Heritage Resources Section 36 - Burial grounds and graves All Archaeological and heritage elements should be identified and dealt Act No 25 of 1999 with according to the stipulations in the act.